unlock-protocol/unlock/README.md

 ---

-This repository is includes all the code deployed deployed by Unlock, including smart contracts and the web app running at https://unlock-protocol.com.
+This repository includes all the code deployed by Unlock, including smart contracts and the web app running at https://unlock-protocol.com.

 > Unlock is an access control protocol built on a blockchain.
 It enables creators to monetize their content or software without relying on a middleman.
 It lets consumers manage all of their subscriptions in a consistent way, as well as earn discounts when they share the best content and applications they use.